-WELCOME FROM YOUR 2020-21 BOARD OF TRUSTEES
+WELCOME FROM YOUR 2024-25 BOARD OF TRUSTEES

-Hancock-Wood members vote for these 10 trustees, each of whom represent a district.
+Hancock-Wood members vote for nine trustees, each of whom represent a district.
 Some cooperatives use the term director instead of trustee as "one who guides the course of action."
 This is key, because the role of a trustee is not to be involved in daily decision-making, but to guide, point and direct.
 This is why trustees normally come to the cooperative office only once per month.
 Trustees are entrusted to focus on the financial well-being of Hancock-Wood.

 Trustees are not involved in specific employee or service, precise departmental or staffing plans or issues.
 They look at the business from a macro point of view, so, the daily decision-making is left to the President and CEO and employees.
 You could be a trustee!
-For information on how to become a board member visit - hwe.coop/about-us/trustees-and-elections
+For information on how to become a board member visit our website.

-2021-22 Board of Trustees
+2024-25 Board of Trustees